hvppycoding/hvppycoding.github.io/_posts/2024-09-09-socc-presentation-script.md

 Our methodology showed good performance in most evaluations.
 Compared to the PD-II algorithm, we improved WNS by 18%, TNS by 53%, and power consumption by 0.06%.
 FLUTE had the lowest total wirelength but showed the worst timing results.
-Our algorithm demonstrated the best characteristics in terms of power.
+Our algorithm showed the best performance in terms of power.
-Considering that cell sizes often need to be increased or lower threshold processes used to improve timing characteristics, the potential power improvement effect could be even more significant.
+Considering that cell sizes need to be increased to improve timing metric, the potential power reduction effect could be even more significant.

 ![20240909-152304]({{site.baseurl}}/assets/images/2024-09-09-socc-presentation-script/20240909-152304.png){: .align-center}

 To wrap up, let me highlight the key points of our work:
 We developed a practical method to refine net topology, which enhances timing robustness early in chip design.
 Our approach uses two main techniques: comprehensive topology exploration and parallel acceleration.
-Importantly, our method works smoothly with existing global routing tools, making it easy to adopt.
+Our method works smoothly with existing global routing tools, making it easy to adopt.
 Our experiments showed great results.
 We significantly improved circuit timing without compromising power consumption or wirelength.
 In the end, we produced chips with better overall performance.
 We believe this approach can really boost the efficiency and performance of chip designs.